 At the moment of truth, the watch is placed in the catalogue next to the Vivo, but it could well be one more Forerunner, because when it comes to training its functionality is practically the same.
 Only the most demanding will be able to miss some feature, but for the vast majority, the Vivoactive is a very serious purchase option, especially if in addition to running you practice other skills.

 Before I start I always like to clarify the origin of the devices I test.
-Sometimes I buy them directly from the store so that I can offer the test as soon as possible, but this time I have to thank Garmin for providing the watch for the review.
-Once the review is completed, you will go back to where you came from; that is, Garmin does not give anything away in exchange for a positive or "non-negative" opinion of any of its products.
-I perform the tests from a completely independent point of view without any pressure from the manufacturer.
+Sometimes I buy it directly in store for poder to offer the test as soon as possible, but on this occasion we must thank Garmin for providing the watch to make the review.
+Once the analysis is completed, it will go back where it came from; that is, Garmin does not give anything away in exchange for a positive or "non-negative" opinion of any of its products.
+The tests are conducted from a completely independent point of view without any pressure from the manufacturer.

 Remember that if you want to show your gratitude for the tests I perform and want to help support the site, you can buy the watch through the links I provide.
 That way I receive a commission for each watch, which is what allows this website to continue and covers some of the work I do.

 Now that that's all clear, let's get to the test.
 The good, the less good and the bad of Garmin Vivoactive.

 The first thing you have to do is to take it out of the box.
 I leave you the video of the unpacking I did at the time to put the long teeth (advice: subscribe to the YouTube channel).

 But as I know that in the background what you like are the suggestive photos (just look at your Internet search history), I also detail it in images, and we go step by step.